hazelcast/fraud-detection-python/README.md

 # WANT TO LEARN MORE?

-## How Was the Feature Data Loaded into Hazelcast?
+## How was the Feature and Transaction Data Loaded into Hazelcast?

 Using Hazelcast Python client.
 [More details here](./data-loader/README.md)

-## How Was the Fraud Dashboard built?
+## How was the Fraud Dashboard built?

 With Streamlit as data visualization and Hazelcast Python issuing SQL queries.
-[More details here](to-do)
+[More details here](./fraud-dashboard/README.md)

 ## How was the LightGBM model trained?

 Using a fictional credit card transaction dataset and Jupyter notebook.
 [More details here](to-do)

-## How was the LightGBM model written in Python loaded and used to score transactions in Hazelcast?
+## How was the LightGBM model used to score transactions in a Hazelcast Jet Job (Pipeline API)?

 Using Hazelcast's Pipeline API and the `MapUsingPython` function.
 [More details here](to-do) With `MapUsingPython`, you can run your Python code with any dependencies inside Hazelcast